 Dataset name Specify the dataset name to be created on the mainframe.
-Quantity Specify the number of either cylinders, tracks or blocks to be allocated.

-Type Select the type of dataset to be created.
+Quantity Specify the number of either cylinders, tracks or blocks to be allocated. Туре Select the type of dataset to be created.
 Directory blocks This field is present only for the allocation of partitioned datasets.
 It is to contain the number of directory blocks to be placed in the mainframe partitioned dataset.
-Specify the logical record length of the dataset Logical record length Block size (Optional) If specified, the dataset will be created with this block size, otherwise the mainframe operating system will select the appropriate block size to be used.
+Logical record length Specify the logical record length of the dataset Block size (Optional) If specified, the dataset will be created with this block size, otherwise the mainframe operating system will select the appropriate block size to be used.
 Volume (Optional) If specified, the dataset will be created on this volume, otherwise the mainframe operating system will select the appropriate volume to be used.
 SMS storage class (Optional) If specified, the dataset will be created with this SMS storage class information.
-(Optional) If specified, the dataset will be created with this SMS data class SMS data class information.
+SMS data class (Optional) If specified, the dataset will be created with this SMS data class information.
 Expiration date (Optional) If specified, both the YYYY and DDD fields must be filled in, and must contain a valid 4 digit year and 3 digit day of year field.
-Select this button if you wish to read the DCB information Get DCB from existing dataset from a existing mainframe dataset, and populate some of the fields on this panel.